 PHEV pushed from entry CX-60 - now its a big six

-Retiring electric-able entry car with bigger-lunger petrol-pure powertrain a sign of PHEV rough-housing by RUC?
+Retiring electric-able entry car with bigger-lunged petrol-pure powertrain is a sign of PHEV’s RUC rough-housing.

-TWO more cylinders, a $4000 price reduction on current stickers but also a much diminished Green edge and prospect of bigger fuel spend - that’s an apparent end result of a reshuffle at the bottom end of the Mazda CX-60 line-up.
+TWO more cylinders, a $4000 price reduction on current stickers but also a much diminished Green edge and prospect of bigger fuel spend - that’s the end result of a reshuffle at the bottom end of the Mazda CX-60 line-up.

 “The introduction of the CX-60 SP 3.3 hybrid is driven by customer demand,” Mazda NZ product and communications manager Paul Sherley said today.